-1. Currently researching the feasibility of upgrading from Oracle Primavera Contract Management Version 11 to Version 14 for use in Project Control System.
+- 1. Currently researching the feasibility of upgrading from Oracle Primavera Contract Management Version 11 to Version 14 for use in the Project Control System. - Exploring the possibility of conducting project specific testing of new project control platforms to provide cost, schedule and reporting functions for large scale projects, such as the Men's Central Jail Replacement CCTF.